2011 Hot-Check Warrant Amnesty Period And Roundup Announced

 For more information regarding hot check payments and balances please contact the El Paso County Attorney's Office Hot Check Unit at 546-2051 or visit the El Paso County Attorney's Office web site at: www.epcounty.com/CA.

-There are currently more than 3,600 names in the County's hot checks warrants list who owe local merchants more than $3.34 million dollars.
-During last fiscal year (2008-2009) the Hot Check Unit collected 1.23 million dollars in outstanding hot checks.
-So far, during the first 7 months of fiscal year 2009-2010, the County Attorney's Office has collected over $620,000.
+There are currently more than 3,075 names in the County's hot checks warrants list who owe local merchants more than $2.76 million dollars.
+During last fiscal year (2009-2010) the Hot Check Unit collected more than $930,000 dollars in outstanding hot checks.
+So far, during the first 4 months of fiscal year 2010-2011 (October-January), the County Attorney's Office has collected over $270,000.

-Sgt.
-Raymond Hernandez from the El Paso Sheriff's Office warned that, after the amnesty period, Sheriff's deputies and members of the other participating law enforcement agencies will go out in search of individuals with outstanding warrants.
+El Paso Sheriff Richard Wiles explained that after the amnesty period is over, officers from all participating law enforcement agencies will go out unannounced in search of those individuals with outstanding warrants who ignored this warning.

 # # #